JusJae/ms3_logapp/README.md

    - **MONGO_URI** : `<link to your Mongo DB>`
    - **SECRET_KEY** : `<your own secret key>`

+5. Ensure that you set Debug:True to False before deployment.
-5. Your app should be successfully deployed to Heroku at this point.
+6. Your app should be successfully deployed to Heroku at this point.

 ---
 ---

 ## Credits

 ### Images & Videos

 - Images were generated using DALL-E AI using prompts that are related to the colour scheme and the theme of the site.

 ### Code

 - Components on the site courtesy of [Bootstrap 4.6](https://getbootstrap.com/docs/5/):
 - Navigation Bar Toggle Dropdown Menu
 - Card Deck used on the Exercises page

 - Layout of Home and Profile pages inspired from 'Design with Arifin' from Youtube video - [Clean Design Hero Section UI With Bootstrap 5](https://www.youtube.com/watch?v=tfcvq5dm1LM&list=WL&index=2&t=37s):